msobanjo/courseware/topics/groovy/syntax/README.md

 }
 ```
 ### Commenting
-Create a comment at the top of the file which contains the following:
+Create a comment at the top of the file that contains the following:
 ```text
   ___  ____   __    __   _  _  _  _    ____  _  _  __ _  ____  __   _  _
  / __)(  _ \ /  \  /  \ / )( \( \/ )  / ___)( \/ )(  ( \(_  _)/ _\ ( \/ )